 Numerous creative experiments have shown how behavioral economics can be used to design policies that address development challenges.
 In one study, researchers looked at ways to increase savings rates among construction workers in India who are paid weekly in cash handed to them in an envelope.
 Some workers were instead paid with the same total amount of cash but in two separate envelopes, with one marked as "savings."
 In principle, nothing prevented the workers from taking the money out of the two envelopes and disregarding the implication that a specific amount of their income should be set aside as savings.
-However, the results showed that the savings envelope increased savings by 39-216%!
-This illustrates the effect of anchoring - the workers were given a powerful suggestion about what their appropriate savings should be.
-The authors also believed that taking money out of the savings envelope and spending it made the workers feel guilty, like they were somehow cheating by spending money marked for savings.31
+However, the results showed that the savings envelope increased savings by 39-216 percent!
+This illustrates the effect of anchoring-the workers were given a powerful suggestion about what their appropriate savings should be.
+The authors also believed that taking money out of the savings envelope and spending it made the workers feel guilty, as if they were somehow cheating by spending money marked for savings.

-In another example, government officials in Bogotá, Colombia initially responded to a water shortage by sending residents information about the crisis and asking them to reduce their usage.
-Not only was the appeal ineffective, water consumption actually increased as many people began stockpiling water.
+Lessons from behavioral economics are increasingly applied to environmental issues.
+Government officials in Bogotá, Colombia initially responded to a water shortage by sending residents information about the crisis and asking them to reduce their usage.
+Not only was the appeal ineffective; water consumption actually increased as many people began stockpiling water.
 The government then changed to a more effective strategy, trying to make water conservation a new social norm.
 They distributed free stickers with water conservation messages, to be placed on faucets at offices and schools.
 Households with exceptional water savings were presented with small awards and praised in the local media.
 The city's mayor even appeared in a TV ad taking a shower with his wife, promoting the benefits of turning off the water while soaping and taking showers in pairs!
+For another application of behavioral economics to conservation, see Box 7.4.